IgniteUI/igniteui-docfx/jp/components/treegrid/tree-grid.md

 <div class="divider--half"></div>

-## Ignite UI for Angular Tree Grid で作業を開始
+## Ignite UI for Angular Tree Grid を使用した作業の開始

-ツリー グリッドを初期化するには、以下のコマンドを実行して Ignite UI for Angular をインストールする必要があります。
+To get started with the Ignite UI for Angular Tree Grid component, first you need to install Ignite UI for Angular.
+In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular